Are you covered?

 You’ll usually pay a premium every month for health coverage.
 You may also have to meet a deductible once each year before the insurance company starts to pay its share.
 How much you pay for your premium and deductible is based on the type of coverage you have.

-Student Health & Well-Being is providing this information to help its patients and Missouri residents understand their health insurance options.
+Student Health and Well-Being is providing this information to help its patients and Missouri residents understand their health insurance options.
 We are not providing this information on behalf of a state or federal exchange or health insurer.
 This information is not a recommendation or endorsement of the exchange or any insurance product offered on the exchange.